 Letter 9071: **From:** Gregory I, Bishop of Rome

-Valerianus, notary of the church of Fermo, asks by a petition submitted to us that the relics of the blessed martyr Savinus be granted to him, so that an oratory built at his own expense may be solemnly consecrated in the saint's name.
-And therefore, most dear brother, it is fitting that you obey the wishes of the aforesaid man at our direction, so that his devotion may obtain its fulfillment in the consecration he seeks.
+Valerian, a notary of the church of Fermo, by a petition presented to us asks that the relics of the blessed martyr Savinus ought to be granted to him, so that an oratory built at his own expense may be solemnly consecrated in that martyr's name.
+And therefore, most dear brother, it is fitting that, in accordance with our command, you comply with the desires of the aforesaid man, so that the consecration of his devotion which he requests may be carried out to its effect.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.